FAQs

 • Wildlife and fisheries protection, restoration, and enhancement projects;

-• Any and all uses not specifically prohibited.
+• Any and all uses not explicitly prohibited.

-Conservation easements which seek to take advantage of favorable income tax treatment (see below) must be granted in perpetuity.
-This also gives the donor the comfort of knowing the property will remain as they describe in the conservation easement.
+• Conservation easements that seek to take advantage of favorable income tax treatment (see below) must be granted in perpetuity.
+This also gives the donor the comfort of knowing the property will remain as described in the conservation easement.

-It typically takes from three to nine months to complete the paperwork necessary for a conservation easement.
+• It typically takes three to nine months to complete the necessary paperwork for a conservation easement.

-Annual monitoring visits are conducted by Northern Prairies.
-These visits are set up by appointment with the landowner for a mutually agreed-upon time.
+• Northern Prairies conducts annual monitoring visits.
+These visits are set up by appointment with the landowner at a mutually agreed-upon time.

-Yes.
+• Yes.
 The landowners retain full ownership of the property and can transfer it as they wish.
-The conservation easement remains attached to property with the same conditions as placed on it by the landowner who initiated the easement.
+The conservation easement remains attached to the property with the same conditions as those placed on it by the landowner who initiated the easement.

-To qualify for a tax deduction, your conservation easement donation must be considered a charitable gift by the Internal Revenue Service.
+• Your conservation easement donation must be considered a charitable gift by the Internal Revenue Service to qualify for a tax deduction.
 A qualified charitable contribution can be made only to an IRS-qualified, tax-exempt organization (such as Northern Prairies).

 The value of the conservation easement is determined by a qualified appraisal.
-For example, if the appraisal determines that the land without restrictions has a fair market value of $2 million, and that the fair market value of the land with restrictions is $1,300,000, then the value of the conservation easement is $700,000.
+For example, suppose the appraisal determines that the land without restrictions has a fair market value of $2 million and that the fair market value of the land with restrictions is $1,300,000.
+In that case, the value of the conservation easement is $700,000.
 This is also the value of the potential tax deduction.

-Reminder: Each landowner’s situation is unique and the availability and extent to which the tax deduction may be utilized needs to be determined individually by the landowner and their financial and/or legal adviser.
+Reminder: Each landowner’s situation is unique, and the availability and extent to which the tax deduction may be utilized must be determined individually by the landowner and their financial and/or legal adviser.

 Individual Landowner/Taxpayer: May claim up to 50% of adjusted gross income (AGI) per year as a qualified charitable contribution income tax deduction and may carry forward any remaining value of the qualified charitable contribution for up to 15 years.

-• A “qualified farmer or rancher” is a taxpayer who earns more the 50% of his or her income from the business of farming (as set forth in the IRS Code) in the taxable year in which the conservation contribution is made.
-The conservation easement must cover property that is used, or is available for use, for agricultural or livestock production.
+• A “qualified farmer or rancher” is a taxpayer who earns more than 50% of his or her income from the business of farming (as outlined in the IRS Code) in the taxable year in which the conservation contribution is made.
+The conservation easement must cover property that is used or available for use for agricultural or livestock production.

 • The conservation easement must contain a restriction that the property will remain available for agricultural or livestock production.

-Income Tax Deductions for Farming and Ranching Corporations: Qualified farming or ranching corporations which earn over 50% of their income from farming or ranching operations, may also deduct up to 100% of taxable income with a 15 year carry forward period for a qualified agricultural conservation easement.
+Income Tax Deductions for Farming and Ranching Corporations: Qualified farming or ranching corporations that earn over 50% of their income from farming or ranching operations may also deduct up to 100% of taxable income with a 15-year carry-forward period for a qualified agricultural conservation easement.
 Other specific IRS provisions may also apply.

 Since each situation is unique, landowners need to obtain legal and financial advice from their own advisors.
 Northern Prairies is willing to provide basic information and guidance, but we cannot provide legal or financial advice.